ubuntu/adsys/docs/explanation/certificates.md

 For more advanced configuration, a list of policy servers can be specified in the following GPO entry:

-* Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies > Certificate Services Client - Certificate Enrollment Policy
+* `Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies > Certificate Services Client - Certificate Enrollment Policy`

 ![Certificate advanced configuration](../images/explanation/certificates/advanced-configuration.png)

 ## Applying the policy

-On the client system, a successful auto-enrollment will place certificate data in the following paths:
+On the client system, a successful auto-enrolment will place certificate data in the following paths:

 * `/var/lib/adsys/certs` - certificate data
 * `/var/lib/adsys/private/certs` - private key data